 Signs of Arthritis

 While older pets are more at risk for joint pain and discomfort, joint issues can arise at any age and for a variety of reasons.
-If you think your pet may have arthritis, watch for these signs.
+Watch for these signs if you think your pet may have arthritis.

 - Favoring a limb